Lakme Fashion Week 2019: Yami Gautam Almost Trips & Falls On The Ramp, Then Handles It Like A Boss!

 She was such a sport, right?
 Tripping at ramps are common these days but not everyone handles the situation well and Yami Gautam aced it.
 Apart from being the boss lady that she is, Yami looks so beautiful in her light pink gown, right?
 The fashion show was themed 'The Art Of Latte' and had flowy gowns inspired by the colour palette of coffee.
 Yami Gautam looked nothing less than a dream and straight out of a fairytale.

 On the work front, Yami Gautam and Vicky Kaushak starrer Uri: The Surgical Strike is a superhit at the box office and collected Rs 167.48 Crores in its third week.
-The hype and buzz surrounding the movie is still alive all across the country and might cross the Rs 200 Crore mark in just a matter of time as the Weekend is just around the corner and will give the movie the much required boost to its collection.
+The hype and buzz surrounding the movie is still alive all across the country and might cross the Rs 200 Crore mark in just a matter of time as the Weekend is just around the corner and will give the movie the much required boost.

 Most Read: This Actor Had The Guts To Openly Ask Katrina Kaif For Marriage Right In Front Of Salman Khan